 Oil and Gas Transmission and Processing CUI

-Over the past several years, the world’s major oil and gas producers have started to use Polyguard’s RG-2400 or Blue Goo for a variety of their most serious corrosion problems worldwide.
+Over the past several years, major oil and gas producers have used Polyguard’s RG-2400 or Blue Goo for a variety of their most serious corrosion problems worldwide.
 (Click here for How It Works)

 In the photo, applicators are installing RG-2400 AK gel, a formulation which can withstand application to pipe with surface temperature up to 250° F (121° C).
 This formulation can be applied by brush or glove.
 Fabric helps to keep the gel on the area where it was applied.
-The gel will not harden or set up over time, and it is environmentally benign.
+The gel will not harden or set up over time.